CARFAX/gridzilla/README.md

 Gridzilla is a CSS library which provides a grid-based layout system.

-More specifically, a `{display: table}`-based grid system intended to alleviate the pains of `float`-based grid.
+More specifically, a `{display: table}`-based grid system intended to alleviate the pains of the `float`-based grid.

 If you need older browser support, then you probably need floats.
 If you are designing a modern website, then enjoy the more natural flow provided by CSS tables.